-If the PHA determines that a qualifying financial hardship is temporary, the PHA must reinstate the minimum rent from the beginning of the first of the month following the date of the family's request for a hardship exemption.
+If the PHA determines that a qualifying financial hardship is temporary, the PHA must suspend the minimum rent for the 90-day period beginning the first of the month following the date of the family's request for a hardship exemption.

-The family must resume payment of the minimum rent and must repay the PHA the amounts suspended.
+At the end of the 90-day suspension period, the family must resume payment of the minimum rent and must repay the PHA the amounts suspended.
 HUD requires the PHA to offer a reasonable repayment agreement, on terms and conditions established by the PHA.
-The PHA also may determine that circumstances have changed, and the hardship is now a long-term hardship.
+The PHA also may determine that circumstances have changed and the hardship is now a long-term hardship.